 Types of EM Clutches and Brakes

 Magnetic particle designs engage using electromagnetic force as an actuation medium.
 The space between the input and output units is filled with dry iron particles.
 When power is applied, magnetic flux lines span the space, and particles line up to form a bond between input and output units.
-They are ideally suited for tension control applications where speed is continually changing, such as wire winding, foil, film, and tape tension control.
+They are ideal for tension control applications where speed is continually changing, such as wire winding, foil, film, and tape tension control.
 Because of their fast response, they are suitable for high-cycle applications, such as card readers, sorting machines, and labeling equipment .

 An eddy current clutch input rotor is magnetized when the coil is energized with DC current.
 The magnetic flux of the input rotor then causes small eddy currents to flow in the non-ferrous output rotor.
 These eddy currents create their own magnetic flux that reacts with the input rotor to transmit torque.